artdecocode/expensive/README.md

 After they've been answered, `expensive` will remember the answers and store them in the `.expensiverc` file in the home directory (or `.expensive-sandboxrc`), and use this data for all calls to the API.

-Client IP is required for requests, but if not given, the it will be acquired automatically each time prior to calls.
+Client IP is required for requests, but if not given, it will be acquired automatically each time prior to calls.

 The last 3 digits will be used to during the second-stage of the 2-factor web auth required to white-list unknown IP addresses.

 <p align="center"><a href="#table-of-contents"><img src="/.documentary/section-breaks/1.svg?sanitize=true"></a></p>